LerkkaP/k-means-clustering/readme.md

 ## TODO

 - [x] Implement K-means clustering algorithm for 1-dimensional data
+- [x] Wrap the program with Pybind11 to Python
 - [ ] Generalize the algorithm to higher dimensions
-- [ ] Wrap the program with Pybind11 to Python to visualize the results